 Buddha, The Dhammapada

 In the course of our time here as our path takes us towards what some call self-realization, there is a kind of leveling of the landscape of our life, so to speak, as we get more and more accustomed to simply being alive and getting along.
-That which didn't kill us, has not killed us, yet.
-When we look back at the past, the rough features of that daily existence—which at the time seemed so difficult to maneuver—the power of all those dramas we took part in unconsciously diminish and the landscape over which our road has taken us seems to smooth out into a calm, even plain of being.
-Of what was, then.
+That which didn't kill us has not killed us – yet.
+When we look back at the past, the rough features of that daily existence, which at the time seemed so difficult to maneuver, the power of all those dramas we took part in unconsciously diminish and the landscape our road has taken us over seems to smooth out into a calm, even plain of being.
+Of what once was, back then.
 Just as the future arises unpredictably out of nothingness, the past simply returns to the uncreated, only popping up occasionally like a whack-a-mole when we need to re-learn the same lessons we've forgotten.

-Ahead, the landscape likewise appears even and smooth—except for potential obstacles arising that will only manifest themselves as difficult life-events if we invest them with too much of the wrong kind of energy, and turn them into monuments to future drama, future suffering.
-This includes the inevitable sorrows and losses of life.
-The death of a pet; the loss of a romance; a career disappointment; the passing of a parent.
+Ahead, the landscape likewise appears even and smooth – except for potential obstacles arising that will only show up as difficult life-events if we invest them with too much of the wrong kind of energy, and turn them into monuments of future drama, future suffering.
+There are those inevitable sorrows and losses of life – the death of a pet; the loss of a romance; a career disappointment; the passing of a parent.
 But as we go on, we learn that we can avoid a lot of the difficulty in those obstacles by approaching them a different way, maybe with love this time.
 We can climb to the top of those monuments to past or potential dramas and put them into perspective.
-We can energize their quanta with positivity.
+We can energize their becoming real with positivity.

-Look out over the views behind and ahead of you, and notice that the landmarks left on the geography of your past are the same shape and made of the same stuff as those potential obstacles ahead.
+Look out over the views behind and ahead of you, and notice that the landmarks on the geography of your past are the same shape and made of the same stuff as the potential obstacles that lay ahead.
 Become a geographical detective.
 What do those patterns mean, and where do they come from?
 Why are they always so familiar?
-You know you have built those forms out of potential energies, and going forward you know that you can bring anything into being by focusing your energies on it.
+You know you have built those forms out of potential energies, and going forward you know that you can strongly influence the way something comes about by focusing your energies on it.
 That's "The Secret."

 Once you determine your patterns, you can build your life landscape based on the three great life factors: Karma, Intention, and Ego:

 Karma is practically self-explanatory at this point, the average person's consciousness now being evolved enough to almost automatically understand that each soul labors towards it's inherent completion, and the cause and effect generated by one's life or lives determines what's needed to complete the lessons.
+There are things you need to fix, and things you need to build.
 Life is the result of cause and effect.
 You have to do something because you have to learn that.
 Your life sets itself up with certain conditions, the luck of the draw and the seeds that you plant, so to speak.
 Life doesn't happen to you, it happens for you.
 It's evidence of the spiritual evolution of our species that this formerly esoteric Eastern concept is now pretty well part of the global mainstream of thought.
 What goes around gets around.